 4. Better understand marketplace position

-In order for music PR to be truly successful and achieve everything you want it to, you must have the 5 following assets at the ready:
+In order for music PR to be truly successful and achieve everything you want it to, you must do the 5 following things…

-1. A Social Media Presence & Daily Posting Practice
+1. Have A Social Media Presence & Daily Posting Practice

 Yep, I started with this and not with music – GASP!
 Too many musicians underestimate the importance of a social media presence and how it directly relates to the success of a music PR campaign.